Unit 6 - Practice Quiz

 C. It determines the starting point of the parameters.

-D. It determines the step size taken in the direction of the negative gradient.
+D. It determines the direction of the descent.

 15 The standard Gradient Descent update rule for a parameter is: